Compliance Hotline: Online or 1.800.324.5794

 In late 2011 the University of Texas/San Antonio (UTSA), in collaboration with YAP, received one of five “Best Practice in Mentoring” research grant awards from the Office of Juvenile Justice Delinquency Prevention (OJJDP).
 Data collection from four YAP sites (in Camden NJ, Las Vegas, Lebanon PA, and Toledo OH) was completed in 2015.
-The final technical report from this quasi-experimental study, which is being directed by UTSA’s Michael Karcher, Ph.D., is expected in late 2016.
-Using a recurrent institutional design model, Dr. Karcher has preliminarily indicated that participation in YAP appears to be related to large and consistent improvements in youth misconduct, educational engagement, and employment pursuit.
-Moreover, these changes were found at discharge from YAP and maintained twelve months post-discharge.
+Exhaustive data analysis resulted in a 139 page technical report being completed by UTSA’s Michael Karcher, Ph.D., in late 2016.
+OJJDP accepted the study a few months later and published its own summary in September 2017.
+Using a recurrent institutional design model, Dr. Karcher found that participation in YAP was related to significant reductions in self-reported youth misconduct as well as significant improvements in educational engagement and employment pursuit.
+Dr. Karcher also found that these benefits were most apparent when playful activities, rather than problem oriented discussions, dominated in the second half of the mentoring relationship.
+Wraparound expert Dr. John VanDenBerg hailed the quasi-experimental YAP study as “amazing” and a “huge benefit to the field.”

 In mid-2011 YAP began collaborating with Jeffrey Butts, Ph.D., an expert in positive youth development and the Director of the Research and Evaluation Center at the John Jay College of Criminal Justice.
 Work with Dr. Butts and his staff helped YAP to fine-tune its theory of change and logic model, and produce a series of “issue Briefs” in 2014 that addressed various aspects of YAP services and programs.
 Subsequently, Dr. Butts and John Jay were awarded a grant from the Annie E. Casey Foundation that is enabling them to study YAP programs in Baltimore MD, Orlando FL, and Fort Worth TX.
 These efforts are being undertaken to improve YAP’s current services and with the hopes of undertaking a randomized control trial in the near future.